Balidriss/SITE/README.md

 page : https://balidriss.github.io/SITE/

+Don't  forget to clear the cache to see updates on the page (ctrl + F5).

 Website made progressively from scratch with no framework.
-Learning HTML CSS and javascript + using JSON as a translation database.
+Learning HTML, CSS and javascript + using JSON as a translation database.